mv-2112/canonical-openstack-docs/tutorial/on-board-your-users.rst

    **Duration:** 5 minutes

 OpenStack uses the concept of `cloud images <https://docs.openstack.org/image-guide/>`_ which serve as templates for virtual machines creation.
-They contain the guest OS and are customised by `cloud-init <https://cloud-init.io/>`_ during the VM provisioning process.
-In this process, various pre-defined or user-defined actions are handled in an automated way (for example, cloud-init inserts public SSH keys of all authorised users).
+They contain the guest OS and are customized by `cloud-init <https://cloud-init.io/>`_ during the VM provisioning process.
+In this process, various pre-defined or user-defined actions are handled in an automated way (for example, cloud-init inserts public SSH keys of all authorized users).

 The upstream community maintains an `list of repositories <https://docs.openstack .org/image-guide/obtain-images.html>`_ from where users can download template images.
 For example, the repository of Ubuntu cloud images is available `here <https://cloud-images.ubuntu.com/>`__.
-However, users can also convert their existing images when migrating to Canonical OpenStack from other virtualisation platforms.
+However, users can also convert their existing images when migrating to Canonical OpenStack from other virtualization platforms.

 Converting images
 -----------------